acharluk/ACharLuk-s-Boot-Manager/README.md

 Instructions:

-1. Make sure HTTP is anebled in ComputerCraft
+1. Make sure HTTP is enabled in ComputerCraft
 2. Run this command: "pastebin run mUEg26WL"
 3. Reboot to see ABM!